neonwatty/slash-commands/commands/tasks/show-next-task.md

 ## Context

 - Task number to show: "$TASK" (optional)
-- Tasks directory: "$DIRECTORY" (defaults to /tasks if not specified)
+- Tasks directory: "$TASKS_DIR" (defaults to /tasks if not specified)

 ## Goal
 Display the next task from the task list for user review without taking any implementation action.